nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot29](../assets/images/goldeneye/screenshot29.png)

-The '**Image Description**' actually contains a **base64-encoded** string!
+The **Image Description** actually contains a base64-encoded string!

 ![screenshot30](../assets/images/goldeneye/screenshot30.png)

-Decoding the string gives us the admin's password: **xWinter1995x!**
+Decoding the string gives us the admin's password:

+> xWinter1995x!

 With that, we can now log into the admin's moodle account:

 ![screenshot31](../assets/images/goldeneye/screenshot31.png)

-The admin's account has more privileges and we can see that we now have an additional '**Site administration**' section on the left.
+The admin's account has more privileges and we see that we now have an additional **Site administration** section on the left.

 After doing some research online on how we can exploit this version of moodle (v 2.2.3), I found the following [CVE](https://www.cvedetails.com/cve/CVE-2013-3630/).